Let’s start with a quick story, one that for many years I couldn’t reveal because it was embarrassing.

-I had four disputes that went wrong, resulting in four of these ugly notations on my credit report.
-Right when I thought my credit couldn’t get any worse, it got worse!
+I had four disputes that went wrong, resulting in four of these ugly notations on my credit report and more damage.

 How to Have Excellent Credit, Lesson #6: Dispute & Remove Derogatory & Inaccurate Information

-In some circumstances, creditors will ignore a dispute because it’s not worth their time to put together the necessary documentation to prove the legitimacy of a debt, and if ignored, the credit reporting agencies will remove the debt from the consumer’s credit report.
+In some circumstances, creditors will ignore a dispute because it’s not worth their time to put together the necessary documentation to prove the legitimacy of a debt.
+If ignored, the credit reporting agencies will remove the debt from the consumer’s credit report.

-The more involved you make your dispute, the more time consuming it will be for the debt collection company to prove their claim, increasing the likeliness of them just ignoring it.
+The more involved you make your dispute, the more time consuming it will be for the debt collection company to prove their claim, increasing the likeliness of them just ignore it.